Journal Of Theological EducationSubscribe

 Didaktikos is mailed free of charge to theological faculty in the United States and Canada.Subscribe

-Assistant professor of New Testament and practical theology; director of the Doctor of Ministry program at South University, Columbia
+Douglas Estes, associate professor of New Testament and practical theology at South University, Columbia (Columbia, South Carolina)

-E. Randolph Richards, provost and professor of biblical studies, School of Ministry at Palm Beach Atlantic University (West Palm Beach, Florida)
+E. Randolph Richards, provost and professor of biblical studies, Palm Beach Atlantic University (West Palm Beach, Florida)